ckormanyos/real-time-cpp/examples/chapter16_08/readme.md

 [Boost.Multiprecision](https://www.boost.org/doc/libs/1_82_0/libs/multiprecision/doc/html/index.html)
 for its 128-bit integer representation and independent primality testing.

-This advanced example's software running on an 8-bit micrcocontroller exhibits a fascinating combination of elementary electronics, real-time C++ object-oriented and template programming, and the inate elegance and beauty of pure mathematics.
+This advanced example's software running on an 8-bit microcontroller exhibits a fascinating combination of elementary electronics, real-time C++ object-oriented and template programming, and the innate elegance and beauty of pure mathematics.

 ## Hardware Setup